OpenClassrooms-Student-Center/community/content/students/albert-market.md

 # max 500 characters
 description:
     Having worked for the medical world as product manager for a publisher, I wanted to look in the other side of the mirror.
-To be able to put my experience and creativity into practice, often blocked by replies like: "Yeah ... but no, ... because we would have to review the architecture of our developments...".
+To be able to put my experience and creativity into practice, often blocked by replies like: 'Yeah ... but no, ... because we would have to review the architecture of our developments...'.
 I make a bit of caricature, but it's real life!
 So here I am, ready to crunch the Apple...

 # image must be located in content/images/students
 image: alber-market.jpg